university-bootcamp/coding-environment/cloud9.md

 Then save the file.
 Be careful about indentation here.
 Each line needs to be indented exactly the same number of spaces as the line above it.

-### Create the database

-Run this command to create the database:
+**Finally**, you will need to create the database.
+To do this, run this command to create the database:

 ```
 rake db:create
 ```

+> **Note**: If this command shows an error message, it indicates there were problems with the instructions you followed in the previous step:
+>
+> _**Fourth**, open the file `config/database.yml`..._
+>
+> If this happens, scroll up to that instruction and try again.

+The above command will complete without showing an error and that means your project has been setup successfully and you are now ready to preview it in a web browser.

+## Step 5: Preview Web Application in Browser

+Since your project is setup correctly in your coding environment, it will be easy to preview the application in a web browser.

-**Second**, run the following command to start a Ruby on Rails server.
+**First**, run the following command to start a Ruby on Rails server.
 This command will start running and prevent you from running additional commands, but will allow you to interact with your application within a web browser.

-The moment of truth: running the app
-Finally, we are ready to start our application.
-In Cloud9, the following command allows us to start our web application:

 ```
 rails s -b $IP -p $PORT
 ```

 The terminal window where you just ran the rails server command will look like it runs for forever.
 That’s a good thing, since we want our server to be running all the time so we can see our web application in our browser all the time.

-One thing you’ll notice is that the rails server command basically eats our dollar sign, so we can no longer run commands or do anything with this “web dev” terminal window.
+One thing you’ll notice is that the rails server command basically eats our dollar sign, so we can no longer run commands or do anything with this terminal window.

 > **Important**: When the server finishes starting up, it may appear that it is hanging.
 The result will look like this:
 >